Heat Torches Information

 Heating torches and flame heaters use fire as a means of providing intense heat for heating an object or a physical space.
-In industry and construction, heating torches and flame heaters are small, hand-held gas burners, which make a hot flame and are usually fueled by oxygen and acetylene, or oxygen and propane.
+In industry and construction, heating torches and flame heaters are small, hand-held gas burners that make a hot flame and are usually fueled by oxygen and acetylene, or oxygen and propane.

-Heating torches and flame heaters are also used in the creation of jewelry.
+- Heating torches and flame heaters are also used in the creation of jewelry.
 Generally referred to as a soldering torches, heating torches and flame heaters used in jewelry making are often fueled by butane, propane, MAPP, or a mixture of propane and oxygen.
-Heating torches and flame heaters are more effective at working with certain metals such as sterling, gold, and copper, because they are able to heat these metals to much higher degree than traditional soldering irons and soldering guns.
+Heating torches and flame heaters are more effective at working with certain metals such as sterling, gold, and copper because they are able to heat these metals to much higher degrees than traditional soldering irons and soldering guns.

 - In manufacturing industries, heating torches and flame heaters have a wide range of uses such as high capacity staking, curing, drying, heat-shrinking, air heating, sterilization, adhesive activation, air scrubbing, and air knives.